Cloudflare Tunnel Setup Guide

 | 2 | urbalurba.no | * | http://traefik.kube-system.svc.cluster.local:80 |

-Step 4: Configure UIS Secrets
+Step 4: Configure UIS with the Tunnel Token

 Step 5: Deploy the Tunnel